cytoscape/cytoscape-automation/for-scripters/R/r2cytoscape/README.md

 # r2cytoscape
 Suite of wrappers for CyREST functions in R

-For a quick start, see [basic-r2cytoscape.R](../basic-r2cytoscape.R).
-This example creates a network from a list of nodes and edges, applies a spring-embedded layout based on edge weight, and then maps node attribute data to a simple visual style.
+For a quick start, see [check-cytoscape-connection.R](../check-cytoscape-connection.R).
+This example creates a network from a list of nodes and edges, and then maps node and edge attribute data to various visual properties.

 #### How to see a list of:
 * Visual properties for node/edge/network changes: http://localhost:1234/v1/styles/visualproperties/